ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/multiplication.md

   When: The user enters two or more decimal numbers and a '*' operator .

-  Then: The result is product of numbers with precision upto 4 decimal places .
+  Then: The result is product of numbers with precision up to four decimal places .

 Scenario: Irrational value multiplication .